Camora0/Wasteland-Reborn/README.md

 ### Saving on disk space ***(Highly OPTIONAL)***

 After a successful download deleting the ***downloads*** folder's content is safe.
 Note: If the user does end up cleaning the folder, a redownload ***WILL*** be in order if they do end up deciding to update.
-As the modpack in the very first phase (open beta) expect to be bombarded with updates of any caliber.

 ### How to start up Wasteland Reborn